fluxfw/DIC/README.md

 self::translate($key, $module = "", $placeholders = [], $plugin = true, $lang = "", $default = "MISSING %s");
 ```

-Should you get an exception like `Warning: sprintf(): Too few arguments`, please use the placeholders feature and not direct `sprintf` in your code.

 If you really need DICTrait outside a class (For instance in `dbupdate.php`), use `DICStatic::dic()`

 #### Clean up